ying531/ying531.github.io/_pages/talk.md

 <span> </span>

 - **Diagnosing the Role of Distribution Shift in Effect Generalization with Scientific Replication Data**
-  - *Harvard Applied Statistics Workshop, September 2024*
   - *Joint Statistical Meetings, August 2024*
   - *Inaugural Berkeley-Stanford Workshop on Veridical Data Science (lightning talk), May 2024*
   - *IMS International Conference on Statistics and Data Science (ICSDS), December 2023*